-Over the past few years, artists have discovered that they could build a successful art business by selling their artwork at local art fairs, online, and galleries.
+Over the past few years, artists have discovered they could build a successful art business by selling their artwork at local art fairs, online, and galleries.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy